lablup/backend.ai/docs/dev/adding-kernels.rst

 -------------

 As of Backend.AI v19.03, *service ports* are our preferred way to run computation workloads inside Backend.AI kernels.
+It provides tunneled access to Jupyter Notebooks and other daemons running in containers.

-Backend.AI provides SSH and ttyd as intrinsic services for all kernels.
+As of Backend.AI v19.09, Backend.AI provides SSH (including SFTP and SCP) and ttyd (web-based xterm shell) as intrinsic services for all kernels.

-Image authors may define their own service ports using service definition JSON files installed at ``/etc/backend.ai/service-defs`` in their images.
+As of Backend.AI v20.03, image authors may define their own service ports using service definition JSON files installed at ``/etc/backend.ai/service-defs`` in their images.

 **(TODO: service-def syntax and interpretation)**